warmcat/libwebsockets/README.md

 News
 ----

+## Master is now MIT-licensed

+Libwebsockets master is now under the MIT license.
+See ./LICENSE.

 ## V3.2 relase last planned LGPLv2.1+SLE release

 As foretold the v3.2 release is the last planned release that will have the code